Jess Willard

 Jess Myron Willard (December 29, 1881 – December 15, 1968) was an American world heavyweight boxing champion billed as the Pottawatomie Giant.
-He claimed the heavyweight title in 1915 by knocking out Jack Johnson.
+He won the world heavyweight title in 1915 by knocking out Jack Johnson.

 Willard was known for size rather than skill, and though he held the championship for more than four years, he rarely defended it.
 In 1919, when he was 37 years old, he lost the title in an extremely one-sided loss by declining to come out for the fourth round against Jack Dempsey, who became a more celebrated champion.
 Soon after the bout, Willard began accusing Dempsey of using something with the effect of a knuckle duster.
 Dempsey did not grant Willard a return match, and at 42 years old he was KO'd, following which he retired from boxing, although for the rest of his life he continued to claim Dempsey had cheated.
 Ferdie Pacheco expressed the opinion in a book that the surviving photographs of Willard's face during the Dempsey fight indicate fractures to Willard's facial bones suggesting a metal implement, and show he was bleeding heavily.
-The matter has never been resolved, with contemporaneous ringside sports journalist reporting in the New York Times that Willard spat out at least one tooth and was "a fountain of blood" increasingly discounted in favor of a view that he had only a cut lip and a little bruising.
+The matter has never been resolved, with contemporaneous ringside sports journalist reporting in The New York Times that Willard spat out at least one tooth and was "a fountain of blood" increasingly discounted in favor of a view that he had only a cut lip and a little bruising.

 Early life

-Jess Myron Willard was born on 29 December 1881 at Saint Clere, Kansas.
+Jess Myron Willard was born on 29 December 1881 in Saint Clere, Kansas.
 In his teenage years and twenties he worked as a cowboy.
 He was of mostly English ancestry, which had been in North America since the colonial era.
 The first member of the Willard family arrived in Virginia in the 1630s.

 Boxing career

 A powerfully built 6 ft 6+1/2 in and 245 lb, Willard did not begin boxing until the age of 27, but proved successful, defeating top-ranked opponents to earn a chance to fight for the Championship.
 He said he started boxing because he did not have much of an education, but thought his size and strength could earn him a good living.
 He was a gentle and friendly person and did not enjoy boxing or hurting people, so often waited until his opponent attacked him before punching back, which made him feel at ease as if he were defending himself.
 He was often maligned as an uncoordinated oaf rather than a skilled boxer, but his counter-punching style, coupled with his enormous strength and stamina, proved successful against top fighters.
 His physical strength was so great that he was reputed to be able to kill a man with a single punch.
-In a fight with Jack "Bull" Young in 1913, during the 9th round Young collapsed and died from a punch to the head.
+In a fight with Jack "Bull" Young in 1913, during the ninth round Young collapsed and died from a punch to the head.
 Willard was charged with second-degree murder, but was successfully defended by lawyer Earl Rogers.